Commemorative Values

 Learn how this coin was authorized for the Marine Corps’ 230th anniversary and how it helped fund the National Museum of the Marine Corps and its Heritage Center in Quantico.

-The 2015 March of Dimes silver dollar was issued to honor the foundation’s 75th anniversary and The March of Dimes Foundation legacy, from fighting polio during FDR’s presidency to supporting healthier mothers and babies today.
+The 2015 March of Dimes Silver Dollar was issued to honor the foundation’s 75th anniversary and The March of Dimes Foundation legacy, from fighting polio during FDR’s presidency to supporting healthier mothers and babies today.
 Read more to learn about the special Roosevelt dime tie-ins and the inspiration of the coin design.

 Coin Type – Louis Braille Bicentennial – 2009